Masha Rumer

 News

-PARENTING WITH AN ACCENT is shortlisted for Story Circle’s 2023 Sarton Award
+PARENTING WITH AN ACCENT is the Story Circle’s 2023 Sarton Award winner for Nonfiction

 Masha Rumer for the LA Times: “Op-Ed: A notebook with family recipes reminds me of Ukraine’s strength”